 If you have an enduring power of attorney (EPA) this would have been made prior to 2007.
 Although it is no longer possible to make a new EPA, valid EPAs remain effective.
 We can also help with registering Enduring Powers of Attorney.
 It is important to know that an attorney appointed through an EPA does not have the power to make decisions regarding health and welfare.

-To discuss drawing up a lasting power of attorney or to find out more information please the inheritance protection team here.
+To discuss drawing up a lasting power of attorney or to find out more information please contact one of our inheritance protection team below.

 If the person who needs an attorney lacks mental capacity to make a LPA, then we can help with an application to the Court of Protection for a Deputy to be appointed.